-What are the best MTG Commander precon decks?
-Precon – or preconstructed – decks are a great option when you’re just starting out in Magic: The Gathering’s Commander format.
-Ready-made and fairly affordable, a precon guarantees you a well-balanced deck with a strong strategy, right out of the box.
-In 2025, there are tons of different options available – so we’ve summarized the very best choices here.
+The best MTG Commander precon decks are a great option when you're just starting out in Magic: The Gathering's most popular format.
+Ready-made and fairly affordable, a preconstructed deck guarantees you a well-balanced and strong strategy right out of the box.
+In 2026, there are tons of different options available, so we've summarized the very best choices here.

 We always recommend you start off with an MTG precon before learning how to build a Commander deck.
 You can then upgrade your first precon over time and get a feel for the deckbuilding process.
 But precons aren't only for newbies, they're equally fun for established players - especially if you choose one of the more powerful decks on offer.

-Most of the decks we recommend below were released in the past five years.
-That’s because, since around 2019, both the number and the average power level of newly released Commander precon decks have steadily increased.
-Wizards of the Coast now puts out at least a couple of new precons with every MTG set – meaning modern precons are generally both stronger and easier to get hold of than the old stuff!
+Most of the decks we recommend below were released in the past few years.
+That's because, since around 2019, the average power level of newly released precon Commander decks have steadily increased.
+The rate of Commander releases has also gone up over time too, and Wizards of the Coast now puts out new precons with almost every MTG set.

-Kaldheim brought an interesting take on MTG Elves, and along with it, the fourth most popular MTG commander ever printed.
-Lathril, Blade of the Elves.
-The Elven Empire deck has a little bit of everything an elf deck needs: some lords, some ramp, some token makers.
-Unchanged, straight out the box, it’s a little weaker than many of the other decks on this list, but there are umpteen cards you could slot in to upgrade it.
+Kaldheim brought an interesting take on elves, and along with it, an MTG commander still in the top 10 most popular.
+Lathril's deck, Elven Empire has a little bit of everything an Elves deck needs: some lords, some ramp, some token makers.
+Unchanged, straight out the box, it's a little weaker than many of the other decks on this list, but there are umpteen cards you could slot in to upgrade it.

-The whopping five Commander decks released alongside MTG March of the Machine were pretty hit-and-miss, but Cavalry Charge was a certified banger.
-This tribal deck, built around the Knights MTG creature type, brought back the Eminence ability, meaning you didn’t even need to play your Commander to start generating value from him.
+The whopping five Commander decks released alongside March of the Machine were pretty hit-and-miss, but Cavalry Charge was a certified banger.
+This tribal deck, built around Knights, brought back the Eminence ability, meaning you don't even need to play your Commander to start generating value from him.

-Speaking of Eminence, the Commander 2017 precon decks can stand proud and tall alongside more modern decks, in large part thanks to the raw power of this ability.
-Edgar Markov ranks among the most powerful and popular commanders of all time because he’s able to pop out a ton of vampire tokens from the command zone.
+The Commander 2017 precon decks can stand proud and tall alongside more modern decks, in large part thanks to the raw power of the Eminence ability.
+Edgar Markov ranks among the most powerful and popular commanders of all time because he's able to pop out a ton of vampire tokens from the command zone.

-I love a strong three mana commander and Stella Lee, Wild Card is exactly that.
-This deck is classic Izzet spellslinger, giving you rewards for playing loads of instants and sorceries, or even ‘storming off’, but Stella’s ability to copy the third spell you cast each turn is just absurd value.
+I love a strong three-mana commander and Stella Lee, Wild Card is exactly that.
+The Quick Draw deck is classic Izzet spellslinger, giving you rewards for playing loads of instants and sorceries, or even 'storming off', but Stella's ability to copy the third spell you cast each turn is just absurd value.

 This deck's theme has been done to death by now, but Quick Draw is one of the very best takes on it.
 It's also a nasty one to upgrade with untap effects that let you reuse Stella's ability again and again.
 We've yet to add this commander to our cEDH tier list, but that's on us - she can take you all the way to the very top of the format.